 An Antitrust Class Action Lawsuit can be filed by a company, competitor, individual, or, in this case, governing body against another body for violation of federal or state Antitrust laws.

-Antitrust laws pertain to how company’s regulate and organize themselves.
+Antitrust laws pertain to how a company regulates and organizes themselves.
 They also focus on growing fair competition for consumers with the hope of supporting innovation.
 These laws do a lot of things, such as breaking up monopolies, prevent unfair mergers/acquisitions, and more, with the goal of creating a better marketplace for the consumer.

 What does this have to do with Google?